-For this shellfish area, 1 water sample as available from 2004.
-There were no biota samples available.
-The shellfish mandatory values for water outlined in Table 1 were not breached in the available sample.
+For this shellfish area, 2 biota samples were available from 2008.
+There were no water samples available.
+The shellfish guideline values for biota outlined in Table 1 were not breached in either of the available samples.

 Faecal coliform biota results were also available from the MI from November 2008, February 2009, May 2009 and August 2009.
-The shellfish guideline value for faecal coliforms in biota outlined in Table 1 was breached in the August 2009 sample.
+The shellfish guideline value for faecal coliforms in biota outlined in Table 1 was not breached in any of these samples.